vtereshkov/xdpw/README.md

 ### Language

-#### Overview
-XD Pascal is a dialect of Pascal programming language similar to Turbo Pascal with the following enhancements, differences and limitations:
+XD Pascal is a dialect of Pascal programming language similar to Turbo Pascal with the following changes:

+#### Enhancements
 * The target operating system is Windows
 * The compiler is self-hosting
+* The predefined `Result` variable can be used instead of the function name in assignments (Delphi style)
+* Functions can be called as procedures (Delphi style)
+* Single-line comments (`//`) are supported (Delphi style)

+#### Differences
+* Strings are null-terminated arrays of characters (C style)
+* There is no `Assign` procedure.
+File names should be passed directly to `Reset` or `Rewrite` (Apple Pascal style)
+* Calls via procedural variables require parentheses even for empty parameter lists
+* The `external` directive implies the `stdcall` calling convention

+#### Limitations
-* Object-oriented programming is not supported
+* No object-oriented programming
-* There is no `uses` clause.
+* No `uses` clause.
 The `$I` directive should be used instead (Turbo Pascal 3 style)
-* There are no labels, `goto` and `with` statements
+* No labels, `goto` and `with` statements
+* No typed constants
-* There are no double-precision floating-point numbers, enumerations, variant records, typed files
+* No double-precision floating-point numbers, enumerations, variant records, typed files
-* There are no typed constants
-* Open array parameters do not have `High` and `Low` functions.
+* No `High` and `Low` functions for open arrays.
 Array length should be explicitly passed to a subroutine
-* Strings are null-terminated arrays of characters (C style)
-* The only file type is `Text`, which is equivalent to `file`.
+* The `Text` type is equivalent to `file`.
 It can be used for both text and untyped files
-* There is no `Assign` procedure.
-File names should be passed directly to `Reset` or `Rewrite` (Apple Pascal style)
 * Arrays, strings and records cannot be passed to subroutines without `const` or `var`, or used as function results
-* Calls via procedural variables require parentheses even for empty parameter lists
-* The `external` directive is used for Windows API function declarations.
-It implies the `stdcall` calling convention
-* The predefined `Result` variable can be used instead of the function name in assignments (Delphi style)
-* Functions can be called as procedures (Delphi style)
-* Single-line comments (`//`) are supported (Delphi style)

 #### Formal grammar
 ```